 Introduction to Accounting

-Accounting - Meaning, Objectives, Types of Accounting Information, Advantages and Limitations.
+Accounting - Meaning, Objectives, Types of Accounting Information, Advantages and Limitations, Users of Accounting Information and their needs.

 Qualitative Characteristics of Accounting Information: Reliability, Relevance, Understandability and Comparability.